Harrington’s Behavioral Health Department can help find the right treatment for individuals of all ages.

 At Harrington, we’re here to help you make the first step and guide you on a path to success.
 Our programs include intensive outpatient therapy, diagnostic evaluations, day and evening individual and group therapy, DUI classes, family addiction support group, Suboxone program and psychiatric medication management.

-In Southbridge, our 14-bed adult psychiatric unit provides expert diagnosis and treatment with a team of experienced and compassionate clinicians, nurses, social workers and counselors.
+Our 24-bed adult psychiatric unit located in Webster provides expert diagnosis and treatment with a team of experienced and compassionate clinicians, nurses, social workers and counselors.
 We will also connect you with occupational and other therapists as needed.

-Webster’s Co-Occurring Disorders unit is a 16-bed adult unit that treats mental health and substance use disorders simultaneously.
+Also located in Webster, is our Co-Occurring Disorders unit.
+A 16-bed adult unit that treats mental health and substance use disorders simultaneously.
 We work in conjunction with our Partial Hospitalization Program and other step-down models of care to transition the patient back to day-to-day activities.